 It’s important that we maintain continuity between the pelvis and spine while we bend forward.
 As a general rule of thumb, the pelvis and spine should move together, both to foster continuity and protect the discs, but also to keep the sacroiliac joint in its most stable position.

 In seated forward bends, sitting on a yoga blanket to encourage forward movement in the pelvis and bending your knees slightly can help keep your pelvis and spine moving together.
-A Pranayama Pillow is the perfect size to give support under your knees.
+A Pranayama Bolster is the perfect size to give support under your knees.
 Utilizing props is the best way to ensure that you practice spine-healthy forward bends.

 How to Use Props for Spine-Healthy Forward Bends

 Here’s how to utilize props to create a spine-healthy Paschimottanasana (Seated Forward Bend Pose).

 - Sit with your legs outstretched, parallel on a yoga mat.